jmonlong/manu-vggafannot/manuscript.md

 Variant that are not matched in the pangenome are skipped.
 This algorithm was implemented in Python and uses the *libbdsg* module[@libbdsg] internally to get node size information necessary to write proper GAF records.

-We test this approach on the GWAS catalog (REF??) and GTEX expression QTLs (REF??).
+We test this approach on the GWAS catalog[@doi:10.1093/nar/gkac1010] and GTEX expression QTLs[@doi:10.1038/ng.2653].
-The GWAS catalog was downloaded from the UCSC Genome Browser `??` table.
+The GWAS catalog was downloaded from the UCSC Genome Browser `gwasCatalog` table[@doi:10.1093/nar/gkac1072 ].
-The eQTLs from GTEX were downloaded from ??.
+The eQTLs from GTEX v8 were downloaded from `https://storage.googleapis.com/adult-gtex/bulk-qtl/v8/single-tissue-cis-qtl/GTEx_Analysis_v8_eQTL.tar`.
 The files defining associations between variant/gene pairs were parsed for each tissue.
 As before, the output annotation in GAF were bgzipped, sorted and indexed.

 We implemented another, more straightforward approach, to annotate variants that were genotyped using the pangenome.
 Here we simply convert a VCF that contain allele traversal information (*AT* field) to a GAF file representing the alternate allele.
-We test this approach by genotyping HG002 from short-reads Illumina Novaseq data`improve`{.red}.
+We test this approach by genotyping HG002 from short-reads Illumina Novaseq data. `more details`{.red}

-The scripts and pipeline to annotate variants is available in the public repository of this study at `GITHUB_REPO/analysis/variants`{.red}.
+The scripts and pipeline to annotate variants is available in the public repository of this study in the `analysis/variants` folder of this paper's repository[@repo].

 ### Visualization in the sequenceTubeMap